roynwu/personal-website-v1/headline-writer/index.md

 * 4 - Pointer-generator and coverage approach can significantly reduce the occurrence of the model generating faulty information by including the probability of directly outputting words from the source text

-* 5 - Our best model (BiLSTM with self-attention, pointer-generator, and coverage structure) beats our main source paper’s BLEU score of 0.010 by [Lopyrev](https://arxiv.org/pdf/1512.01712.pdf) by 0.075
+* 5 - Our best model (BiLSTM with self-attention, pointer-generator, and coverage structure) beats our main source paper’s BLEU score of 0.010 ([Lopyrev](https://arxiv.org/pdf/1512.01712.pdf)) by 0.075

 ### References